rht25/rht25/README.md

 <h1 align="center">👋 Hi, I'm Rohit</h1>

-🎓 I'm a Computer Science student passionate about  programming, web development, problem-solving, and learning new technologies.
+🎓 I'm a Computer Science student passionate about  programming, web development, problem-solving, and learning new tech.

 💻  Learning to build cool things with code.